meetthosar/bluetickhr/README.md

 Algorand Blockchain, Blue Tick HR will have verified credentials which can be released to the employer and can be de-identified to reduce recruitment bias.
-For more details please check article [here](https://docs.google.com/document/d/15_iPheKXYwDaNtkiPRZycu1TAiQAFBNhjbN0pOnGcIE/edit#)
+For more details please check article <a href="https://docs.google.com/document/d/15_iPheKXYwDaNtkiPRZycu1TAiQAFBNhjbN0pOnGcIE/edit#" target="_blank">here</a>

 ## Tech Stack